Michael Applebaum: Since conviction

-On June 6, 2017, Applebaum was granted parole after serving two months or one-sixth of his sentence after expressing remorse for his criminal actions at his parole hearings.
+On June 6, 2017, Applebaum was granted parole after serving two months or one-sixth of his sentence after admitting to his crimes and expressing remorse for his criminal actions at his parole hearings.
 He was released on condition that he do 20 hours of community work per week.

 In May 2017, the city of Montreal authorized lawyers to take court action to retrieve a $160,000 departure allowance that Applebaum received from the city when he resigned as mayor.
 In June 2018, changes in provincial regulation has allowed the city to try and retrieve a $108,000 departure bonus paid out to Applebaum as well.
+In 2020, Quebec Superior Court ruled that Applebaum could keep a total of $268,000 because the new rules went into effect after Applebaum was convicted.

 After Applebaum's conviction, the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) revoked Applebaum's license to sell real estate in Quebec on April 30, 2017.
 It rejected Applebaum's application to reinstate the license when he got out on parole.
 In July 2018, Applebaum appealed the decision in Quebec Court, arguing that his crimes did not involve his real estate practice.
 Applebaum withdrew the court appeal in October 2018 when the judge refused to delay hearing of the case.